[2016-2017 NEWS] Updated 11 . 15 . 16

-POWERPOINT V I D E O S This year I have also prepared powerpoint presentations for each lesson to help our students visually understand the content better, provide video tutorials and historical commentaries, and to guide students through the art process.
+POWERPOINT V I D E O S This year I will continue using power point presentations for each lesson to help our students visually understand the content better, provide video tutorials and historical commentaries, and to guide students through the art process.
 If I can make the powerpoints available on this website I will post them in the lesson plans section.
 Keep in mind, some powerpoints may appear to look simple but are thoroughly explained during class instruction and demonstration.
 The laptops are also made available to students to further their research when needed.

-I N S P I R A T I O N A L VIDEOS I opened this year with a very moving and powerful inspirational video about bullying.
+I N S P I R A T I O N A L VIDEOS The inspirational videos turned out to be such a big hit last year with the students and proved to have a significant effect on them.
 I received such an amazing emotional response from my students that I decided to continue showing inspirational videos before lessons each week [ age appropriate of course ].
 I have added a few of them to this webpage and will continue adding as I update the page.
 Please keep in mind, not all of the videos posted here were viewed by each class.
 Middle grades were presented with videos that explore more serious social issues.
 These videos help students to artistically express their thoughts, feelings, and identity.
 In addition, they are spreading awareness and helping to shape our students in positive ways!
 The response from my students if touching and real and I am thrilled that they continue to ask for a video each week!

 -Ms. Nicole Bookstaber :0)

-Our program is heavily impacted by the multiple intelligences and Bloom's Taxonomy.
-We recognize that our students all have different ways of expressing themselves and learning!
+This program is heavily impacted by the multiple intelligences, individuality creative expression, and the freedom to think and choose independently of others.
+I recognize that our students all have different ways of expressing themselves and learning!
 The visual arts program allows students to work at their own pace by providing extra time to work comfortably or to work with a friend.
 Projects alternate in all areas of art through the course of the year to allow students to shine in their specialty area.
 Student's are introduced to 2D and 3D design and work with pencil, paint, crayon, oil pastels, chalk pastels, wood, plaster, clay, recyclables, and paper.
 We love to experiment!